davelively14/configs/phoenix_react_redux_sass.md

 # Tutorial

-## How to setup Phoenix with React / Redux
+## How to setup Phoenix with React / Redux and Sass

 #### The Stack